 You must add your required maintenance amount to the outstanding tuitions fees you have yet to pay.
 These total funds must be clear in the maintenance evidence you include in your visa application.

-If you pay or some of your accommodation fees to your Tier 4 sponsor before submitting your visa application, this amount up to a maximum of £1,265 will be deducted from the total amount of maintenance funds you will need to show for living costs.
+If you pay or some of your accommodation fees to your Student visa sponsor before submitting your visa application, this amount up to a maximum of £1,265 will be deducted from the total amount of maintenance funds you will need to show for living costs.
 Please note that amount taken away cannot exceed a maximum of £1,265, even if your accommodation payment was more than £1,265.

 If you are using overseas currency the Home Office use the official exchange rate currency converter on the OANDA website.
 You can provide either:

 - Personal bank or building society statements covering a consecutive 28 period ending no more than 31 days before you submit your visa application

 - Building society pass book covering a consecutive 28 period ending no more than 31 days before you submit your visa application